Interactive identification of individuals with positive treatment effect while controlling false discoveries: Asymptotic power analysis in simple settings

 We note that our theoretical power analysis discusses two extreme cases, one with no covariate to assist the testing procedure (Theorem~\ref{thm:power_noX}), and the other with a single ``ideal'' covariate that equals the indicator of non-nulls (Theorem~\ref{thm:power_oracle_X}).
 The numerical experiments in Section~\ref{sec:sim} consider more practical settings, where the analyst is provided with a mixture of covariates informative about the heterogeneous effect ($X_i(1)$ and $X_i(3)$ in our example) and some uninformative ones; still, the \peiZero tends to have reasonably high power.
-In the following sections, we turn to present extensions of the \peiZero in various directions.
+So far, the paper discusses the setup of a randomized experiment where each subject has 1/2 probability to be treated; in the following, we present the variant of \peiZero for observational studies, where the probabilities of receiving treatment can depend on covariates and unknown.